rockneurotiko/ex_gram/guides/fsm.md

 - **Key adapters** — scope state per-user, per-chat, or per-topic
 - **Router integration** — automatic `:fsm_flow` and `:fsm_state` filter aliases when used with [ExGram.Router](router.md)

+> This guide covers the most common usage.
+For the full API reference and advanced options, see the [ExGram.FSM HexDocs](https://hexdocs.pm/ex_gram_fsm).

 ## Installation

 Add `ex_gram_fsm` to your dependencies: